oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 In functions defined in this vocabulary, a parameter of this type identifies a `RecursiveHierarchy` annotation on the entity type of
 - the function's binding parameter or
-- of the entity set specified by the `HierarchyNodes` parameter, if this is present.
+- the entity set specified by the `HierarchyNodes` parameter, if this is present.

 The `RecursiveHierarchy/ParentNavigationProperty` from this annotation defines a hierarchy on the binding parameter's entity set or on `HierarchyNodes` if present.
 This hierarchy is evaluated by the function.
 Nodes in the hierarchy are identified by the primitive value of their `RecursiveHierarchy/NodeProperty`.
+If the binding parameter is null, the function returns null.

 ## <a name="HierarchyNode"></a>[HierarchyNode](./Org.OData.Aggregation.V1.xml#L233:~:text=<TypeDefinition%20Name="-,HierarchyNode,-")
 **Type:** String